INDIANAPOLIS -- It took a game against a winless team, but the Indiana Pacers finally put an end to their three-game losing streak.

 George capped of his strong first half by making a 3-pointer as time expired.
 He scored 11 points on 5-of-5 shooting in the first half.

 Notes: Price spent the first three seasons of his career with the Pacers where he shuffled between the third point guard and backup point guard.
 The Pacers renounced Price's rights during the offseason.
 Price is Washington's starting point guard in place of injured John Wall (knee). ...
 Stephenson, who made the second start of his career Saturday, scored a career-high 22 points in his first start against the Chicago Bulls on April 25, 2012. ...
-Pacers forward Jeff Pendergraph has been cleared to play after being out because of concussion syndrome.
+Pacers forward Jeff Pendergraph has been cleared to play after being out with concussion syndrome.